 “When we think about equity, how do we design for all New Yorkers?” asks Margaret O’Donoghue Castillo, Chief Architect at DDC.
 “How do we make our neighborhoods reflective of the values of the City?
 Think about design in that sense: how are we designing strong communities?”
 She emphasizes that the key to any project DDC does should contribute to the neighborhood.
 Libraries are a perfect example of that.
 They are designed to be welcoming, open, as well as sustainable and energy-efficient, providing valuable resources.
 Design that includes more plants, trees, and rain gardens not only beautifies areas but is beneficial for the environment as well.

-One of the many ways DDC brings together innovative design and building strategies is through Design and Construction Excellence 2.0.
+One of the many ways DDC brings together innovative design and building strategies is through Project Excellence.
 Through this program, we work together with world-renowned and emerging consultants, whether large or small – including many minority and women-owned firms – to design efficient, contemporary, and visually engaging civic structures and high-quality infrastructure.

 Below, find examples of how DDC works with architects and designers to create a more sustainable, equitable, and resilient New York City.

 The 32,000-square-foot Elmhurst Library re-opened in December 2016 following a renovation project that tripled its size.
 It quickly became one of the jewels of the community, serving the needs of over 80,000 patrons in a diverse neighborhood where over 57 different languages are spoken.

 Some of the features of the building include ADA-accessibility; separate reading areas for children, teens, and adults; and a new main reading atrium.
 It also features learning centers; a “memory wall”; two green roofs; and a garden among its 13,000-square-feet of outdoor space.
 It is LEED Silver Certified.